Mohamed-Akram-Hl/Mohamed-Akram-Hl/README.md

 - 👋 Hi, I’m Akram
 - 👀 Graphic and web designer
-- 🌱 working with HTML/ CSS/ JAVASCRIPT/ REACTJS/ TAILWIND CSS and trying some new things
+- 🌱 working with HTML/ CSS/ JAVASCRIPT/ REACTJS/ TAILWIND CSS
+- 😊 And trying some new things